xxie-stat/xxie-stat.github.io/_pages/about.md

 Openings
 ======
-I am currently seeking one or two highly motivated graduate students to fill Research Assistant positions.
+I am currently seeking one or two highly motivated Ph.D. students.
 If you are interested, please reach out via email(xx23d@fsu.edu).
 Additionally, you are welcome to visit my office at OSB 403.